eea/eionet.contreg/README.md

 **NB!** The tests runner will attempt to create a directory defined by the `config.app.home` property in `tests.properties`.
 This is the directory where integration tests will create some temporaey files they need to use.
-If for some reason it fails to create that directory or you want to use a different location, then you can override this property by using `-Dconfig.app.home` option on command line, like this:
+If for some reason it fails to create that directory or you want to use a different location, then you can override this property by using `-Dconfig.app.home` option on command line, like below.
+The property `config.docker.sharedVolume` may also need to be configured while running the tests.

-    shell> mvn -Dconfig.app.home=/some/other/dir clean verify
+    shell> mvn -Dconfig.app.home=/some/other/dir -Dconfig.docker.sharedVolume=/some/other/dir clean verify

 **NB!** Other properties noteworthy from the integration tests point of view in `tests.properties` are